aegislin/PyTorchUltimateMaterial/README.md

+# Aegis's fork
+This is my effort trying to make these samples runnable in GPU-capable environment, namely cuda and maybe mps.

 # PytorchUltimate

 This repo holds material for the Udemy course _**PyTorch Ultimate: From Basics to Cutting-Edge**_.
 You can find the course under [this link](https://www.udemy.com/course/pytorch-ultimate/).